jakeleyhr/GetVISTA/README.md

 # gbrecords usage
 ```
-usage: gbrecord [-h] -s SPECIES -g GENE_SYMBOL
+usage: gbrecord [-h] -s SPECIES -g GENE_NAME

 Query the GenBank database with a species and gene name to obtain a list of different records containing the sequence
-to inform use of gbvistagene.py.
+to inform use of the gbgene module.

 options:
   -h, --help            show this help message and exit